skroutz/cogy/README.md

 This will print "bar" back to the user who calls `!foo` in Slack, for example.

-Inside the block there are (4) parameters yielded:
+Inside the block there are the following pre-defined helpers available:

-* an array containing the arguments passed to the command
+* `#args`: an array containing the arguments passed to the command
-* a hash containing the options passed to the command
+* `#opts`: a hash containing the options passed to the command
-* a string containing the chat handle of the user that called the command
+* `#handle`: the chat handle of the user who called the command
-* a hash containing the Cogy environment, that is, every environment variable starting with 'COGY_' and set in the Relay
+* `#env`: a hash containing the Cogy environment, that is, every environment variable starting with 'COGY_' and set in the Relay

+For instructions on defining your own helpers, see [Helpers](#helpers).

-A more complete command:
+A more complete example:

 ```ruby
 # in cogy/commands.rb